deestbie/console-docs/docs/venom/publishliveevent.md

 # Introduction

-The following tutorial illustrates how to publish a live stream that is hosted on an external streaming Media Server or Content Delivery Network (CDN).
-You will:
+A Live event is composed of composed of one or more live streams that are hosted on an external streaming Media Server, a Content Delivery Network (CDN), or streamed directly from a 360 camera.

-#  About Live Streams
+#  About Live Events

-* Cameras that support live 360 video stitching and streaming can utilize the live stream option.
+* Cameras that support live 360 video stitching and streaming can utilize the live option.

-* You can live stream from a single 360 video camera or using an array of synchronized cameras (i.e., multiple 360 video cameras).
+* You can add a live stream from a single 360 video camera or using an array of synchronized cameras (i.e., multiple 360 video cameras).

 * Using your 360 video camera, you can create a customized RTSP request URL stream link for external media players, or let your camera generate a default URL.

 * You can add live stream URLs from your Media Server or Content Delivery Network, or you can live stream directly from your 360 camera (depending on internet connectivity).

-* You can add a URL to the Content Console for each 360 video camera and specify a camera label that uniquely identifies the stream, angle, and unique characteristics.
+* You can add a URL to the Content Console for each 360 video camera and specify a camera label that uniquely identifies characteristics of the stream (e.g., angle, associated mobile devices, video format, etc.).

 # PART 1 - COMPLETE PREREQUISITES